Why Does My Chimney Have White Stains?

 If you have white staining on your chimney

-If your chimney is stained white, the first step is to schedule a certified chimney inspection so you can find out where the compromise exists, the severity of the damage and the best course to take in repairing the problem.
+If your chimney is stained white, the first step is to schedule a certified chimney inspection.
+The inspection will determine where the compromise exists, the severity of the damage and the best course to take in repairing the problem.

-Repair could involve seal-coating the bricks, replacing missing bricks/mortar, partial or complete chimney rebuilding or other tasks, all with the goal of restoring structural integrity and safety to your chimney.
+Repair could involve seal-coating the bricks, replacing missing bricks/mortar, or partial or complete chimney rebuilding, among other options.
+These all have the goal of restoring structural integrity and safety to your chimney.

 When you notice white stains on your chimney’s exterior, call Black Moose Chimney & Stove of Antrim, NH, to get the problem fixed.
 Our team is certified by the Chimney Safety Institute of America, which means the person working on your chimney has demonstrated the highest level of skill and training in the industry.
-Call us today at (603) 525-7905 for a job done right the first time.
+Fill out the form below or call us today at (603) 525-7905 for a job done right the first time.